Covid-19 cases have declined sharply. These factors will determine how pandemic unfolds from here, group of experts says - KION546

 Another 130,000 Americans are projected to die of the virus over the next three and a half months, according to the latest model from the University of Washington’s Institute for Health Metrics and Evaluation.

-The two first ones are what will likely help the pandemic numbers continue a downward trajectory: increasing vaccinations and declining seasonality — referring to the pattern of lower transmission that’s likely in the US during the spring and summer months.
+The first two will likely help the pandemic numbers continue a downward trajectory: increasing vaccinations and declining seasonality — the pattern of lower transmission that’s likely in the US during the spring and summer months.

 “Two factors, however, can slow or even reverse the declines that have begun,” the IHME team said.

-The first factor is the spread of the B.1.1.7 variant, which was first identified in the UK and experts warned could become the dominant strain in the US by spring.
-Data from the Centers for Disease Control and Prevention shows more than 980 cases of the variant have so far been detected across 37 states.
+One of those factors is the spread of the B.1.1.7 variant, which was first identified in the UK and experts warned could become the dominant strain in the US by spring.
+Data from the US Centers for Disease Control and Prevention shows more than 980 cases of the variant have so far been detected across 37 states.

 “Transmission has been contained over the winter through mask wearing, decreased mobility, and avoidance of high-risk settings such as indoor dining,” the team said.
 “As daily case counts decline and vaccination increases, behaviors are likely to change towards increased risk of transmission.”

-That’s why experts say now is not the time for the US to let down its guard.
-But a growing list of governors are loosening Covid-19 restrictions.
+That’s why experts say now is not the time for the US to let down its guard, even as a growing list of governors loosen Covid-19 restrictions.

-On Friday, New Jersey Gov. Phil Murphy said the state rolled back Covid-19 restrictions on youth sports, allowing parents or guardians of young athletes to attend.
-On the same day, Maine’s governor issued an executive order expanding gathering limits for houses of worship.

-Indoor dining — with capacity limits — resumed in New York City ahead of the Valentine’s Day holiday, with New York Gov. Andrew Cuomo announcing Friday he was extending bar and restaurant closing times to 11 p.m. statewide.
+CNN Medical Analyst Dr. Leana Wen said Sunday that declining numbers were good news.
+“But I’m also very worried about these variants, because we have seen in other countries what happens when there is explosive spread of these more contagious variants,” Wen said on CNN’s “Inside Politics.”

+“I think it’s really critical for us to ramp up vaccinations as much as we can, and in the meantime, do our best to continue with masking, physical distancing — these other measures that we know to be really important in controlling the spread of infection.”

-Despite the concerns that remain, officials are hopeful that as vaccinations continue ramping up, they’ll begin making their mark on the pandemic’s course.
+Despite lingering concerns, officials are hopeful the continued ramping up of vaccinations is beginning to shift the pandemic’s course in a positive direction.

 So far, about 37 million Americans have received at least their first dose of the two-part Covid-19 vaccines available to the US market, CDC data shows.
-About 13 million Americans are now fully vaccinated, according to the data.
+About 13 million Americans are now fully vaccinated.

+The IHME expects 145 million adults to be vaccinated by June 1, it said in a statement, which would prevent 114,000 deaths.

 The state has so far administered 90% of the first dose vaccines it’s received from the federal government and more than 80% of first and second doses, the governor said.

 In California, officials announced millions of people will be added to the vaccination priority list, including residents “at high risk with developmental and other disabilities” and residents with serious underlying health conditions.
-The plan, which will begin mid-March, broadens the ages from 65 and older to ages 16 through 64 who are in those categories.
+The plan, which will begin in mid-March, broadens the ages of eligible individuals from 65 and older to ages 16 through 64 who are in those categories.

-But the announcement comes as the state continues to face challenges, including “scarcity of vaccine,” said California Health and Human Services Agency Secretary Dr. Mark Ghaly.
-That shortage of supply forced several Los Angeles mass vaccination centers to close last week.
+Still, the state continues to face a “scarcity of vaccine,” according to California Health and Human Services Agency Secretary Dr. Mark Ghaly.
+The supply shortage has forced several Los Angeles mass vaccination centers to temporarily close.

-The move to vaccinate more prioritized groups — especially people with comorbidities or underlying health conditions — hasn’t been uniform nationwide, a CNN analysis showed.
+The move to vaccinate more people in prioritized groups — especially those with comorbidities or underlying health conditions that put them at greater risk — hasn’t been uniform nationwide, a CNN analysis showed.

-In some states, people with underlying health conditions are not yet eligible to receive the vaccine.

 A new challenge over the weekend

-Meanwhile, some parts of the US face another challenge that’s slowing down vaccinations: weather.
+Some parts of the US this weekend are facing another challenge that’s slowing down vaccinations: winter weather.

 Federal officials expect Covid-19 vaccine shipments to Texas will be delayed this week because of a powerful winter storm, Texas Division of Emergency Management Chief W. Nim Kidd said.

-“Our vaccines that are set to arrive on Sunday, Monday will probably not arrive until Wednesday, Thursday, so we will see delays in vaccine coming into the state,” Kidd said.
+“Our vaccines that are set to arrive on Sunday, Monday will probably not arrive until Wednesday, Thursday,” Kidd said Saturday, “so we will see delays in vaccine coming into the state.”

-Some local outdoor vaccination facilities also shut down ahead of the storm, the chief added.

-“Indoor vaccination administration, as long as it is still safe to drive there, will continue,” Kidd said.
+Some local outdoor vaccination facilities also shut down ahead of the storm, Kidd added, though indoor vaccination administration will continue “as long as it is still safe to drive there.”

 Comments